 to facilitate the Osborn-Parnes Creative Problem-Solving Process

-and a wide variety of tools and techniques of deliberate creativity.
+and a wide variety of tools and techniques that foster deliberate creative thinking.

-individual coaching to inspire people at all levels of both corporate
+individual coaching, she has inspired people at all levels of both corporate

-and non-profit organizations to exercise and develop their innate
+and non-profit organizations to exercise, develop and apply their innate

-She also has training in Creativity Coaching from Jill Badonsky and Eric Maisel, and is a skilled and resourceful guide into and through the delicate, complex, nonlinear creative process.
+Jeanne has trained as a Creativity Coach with Jill Badonsky and Eric Maisel, and is a skilled and resourceful guide into and through the delicate, complex, nonlinear creative process.